In the previous lesson, we saw how to create a regular expression using literal notation and we created our first regular expression on regex101.com.

 Match

-There are other flags not just these…these 4 are widely supported.
+There are many other flags out there for different regex engines…these 4 are more popular and widely supported.

 You can see how these flags change the default behaviour in different ways.
 So when you're writing regular expressions, there are times you'd want to achieve something that is turned off by default…you'd need one or more of these flags.

-As we progress in this series, you'd see us using g a lot.
+As we progress in this course, you'd see us using g a lot.